AvivEldad/Media-website/README.md

 The server side written in Node.js.The data is written to json file that function as a databse

-The client side written in html, css, js with sweet alert and bootstarp libraries
+The client side written in html, css, js with jQurey, sweet alert and bootstarp libraries